 Saint Hilarie acknowledges that there are no easy answers in those cases.

 “Every family’s needs are unique,” she said.
 “Every family is trying to evaluate and decide how to keep their child safe and go back to work.
 We’re there to say, ‘Here’s some resources that can help.’”

 Ideally, families would have their child in a program that provides families with clear communication about COVID-19 concerns and conversations about coordinated guidance on what to do if the program has an emergency closure.

-Saint Hilaire considers her organization a “wonderful starting point.”
+Saint Hilarie considers her organization a “wonderful starting point.”
 Families call the organization for a variety reason, not just during their search for child care.